Swing Out Sister

-Swing Out Sister are a British pop group best known worldwide for the 1986 song "Breakout".
-Other hits include "Surrender", "Twilight World", "Waiting Game", and a remake of the Eugene Record soul composition "Am I the Same Girl?"
+Swing Out Sister are a British pop band, best known worldwide for the 1986 song "Breakout".
+Other hits include "Surrender", "You On My Mind", "Twilight World", "Waiting Game", and a remake of the Eugene Record soul composition "Am I the Same Girl".

 History

-Although Swing Out Sister are currently a duo, they began as a trio in the UK.
-The group was formed by Andy Connell (keyboards) and Martin Jackson (drums); they were later joined by Corinne Drewery (vocals).
-According to the group's website, "They christened themselves after an obscure Billie Burke "B"-musical from the '40s [a 1945 movie starring Arthur Treacher, called Swing Out, Sister] because it was the only name they could agree upon - they all agreed they hated it."
-Both Connell and Jackson had been playing in other bands prior to forming SOS, while Drewery was a fashion designer and model before she became the band's lead vocalist.
+Although Swing Out Sister is currently a duo, the group began as a trio in the UK.
+The band was formed by Andy Connell (keyboards) and Martin Jackson (drums); they were later joined by Corinne Drewery (vocals).
+According to the band's website, "They christened themselves after an obscure Billie Burke "B"-musical from the '40s because it was the only name they could agree upon - they all agreed they hated it."
+Both Connell and Jackson had been playing in other bands prior to forming Swing Out Sister, while Drewery was a fashion designer and model before she became the band's lead vocalist.

-52nd Street's Diane Charlemagne was influential in the period just prior to the band signing to Phonogram Records.
+52nd Street's Diane Charlemagne was influential in the period just prior to the band signing with Phonogram Records.
 Connell and Jackson, outside of their usual roles as Manchester musicians in A Certain Ratio and Magazine, were producing Electro tracks for Morgan Khan's Streetwise label with a degree of underground success.
 This activity triggered interest from a few major labels including Phonogram/Mercury Records.
 Vocalised songs were asked for, so Connell, who knew Charlemagne through Factory Records, approached her to sing on the Phonogram demos.
-These demos helped secure Connell and Jackson's major label contract.
+These demos helped secure Connell and Jackson's major-label contract.
 This was the period in which 52nd Street moved from Factory Records to Virgin Records and as a result, Diane Charlemagne's Swing Out Sister involvement ended.